 Word Count

 It's good to have goals as you're writing a book.
 Whether it's 250 words a day, or 2500, you'll need a way to keep track.
 So to check your word count in your Google Doc, simply click on the Tools dropdown menu at the top of your document.
 The second option down is Word Count.
-You can click on this to see the total word count of your document, or whatever section you highlight.
+You can click this to see the word count for the whole document, or highlight a specific section to count only that text.
+Google Docs notes that word count excludes headers, footers, and footnotes unless you select a specific portion of text.

 As you can see from the picture above, you also have the option to show the word count as you work by clicking the box at the bottom of the window.